EciStg/order-placement/order/README.md

 The buyer must populate and send information that will uniquely identify the shipping location.

-The buyer may populate and send information that will uniqely identify the shipping method / carrier.
+The buyer may populate and send information that will uniqely identify the shipping method and carrier.

 1. Request